Lalsi

-Lalsi is a village in Kolga-Jaani Parish, Viljandi County, in central Estonia.
-It's located about 7 km southeast of the administrative centre of the municipality Kolga-Jaani.
+Lalsi is a village in Viljandi Parish, Viljandi County, in central Estonia.
+It's located about 7 km southeast of Kolga-Jaani.

 The Põltsamaa River passes through Lalsi on its northeastern side, the territory behind the river is occupied by the Alam-Pedja Nature Reserve.

 Lalsi is home to Kolga-Jaani St. Nicholas Orthodox Church, which was built in 1872.